barnamarczali/personal-website/DATABASE_SETUP.md

    npm run dev
    ```

-Alternatively, for local testing without setting up KV, the API will fail gracefully and you can add mock responses.
+Alternatively, for local testing without setting up Redis, the API will fail gracefully.

 ## How It Works